Venric Mark: Early years

 As a senior, he mostly played running back.
 In the 2009 TAPPS Division I football semifinals, Mark had 102 yards on 16 carries, including two rushing touchdowns and a 33-yard receiving touchdown.
-However, he was stopped on fourth and goal to go from the 2-yard-line with 11 seconds left as the team lost Nolan Catholic High School 36–28.
+However, he was stopped on fourth and goal to go from the 2-yard-line with 11 seconds left as the team lost to Nolan Catholic High School 36–28.
 Mark's senior season statistics were 23 receptions for 242 yards, 92 rushes for 772 yards and 20 total touchdowns (four on punt and kickoff returns).
 He also had seven touchdowns called back due to penalties.
 He was honored as a first team All-state selection.
 As a senior, he had 18 offers from schools including his five finalists: Northwestern, Arizona, Iowa State, Vanderbilt and Colorado as well as Houston, Baylor, UTEP, Virginia and Penn State.
 He was one of three major Division I National Letter of Intent signees from St. Pius along with Kirk Poston (defensive end, Colorado) and Greg Daniels (defensive end, Texas).

 After committing to Northwestern, Mark went on to win five gold medals in the 2010 TAPPS Class 5A State Track and Field Championships.
 He won the 100 meters (10.96 seconds), 200 meters (22.26), long jump (23 ft 1 in-state record) and triple jump (44 ft 0.25 in).
 He was the anchor of the winning 4 × 100 metres relay (43.36).
 Mark was the state championship meet's elite athlete, scoring 45 of St. Pius' 86 points.
 The school finished as runner-up to St. Michael's Catholic Academy (88 points) in the state championships even though St. Pius' 4 × 200 metres relay team, which was a favorite, had been disqualified in earlier competition.